promcon/website/content/2023-berlin/talks/alert-analytics.md

 ---
-title: "Alert analytics"
+title: "Alert Analysis as a Service"
 ---

-## Alert analytics
+## Alert Analysis as a Service

 Speaker(s): [Monika Singh](../../speakers/monika-singh)